Sports Medicine

 Second Degree

-A second degree sprain usually results in some tearing of the ligament fibres, resulting in some instability of the joint and moderate to sever pain.
+A second degree sprain usually results in some tearing of the ligament fibers, resulting in some instability of the joint and moderate to sever pain.
 The ankle will be stiff and there will be some swelling.

 Third Degree